ccarabine/Churchbarn-holiday-let/README.md

 I used the images with the colours in mind.... blues , sandy colors and bright

-Please use further details in credits section for specific images used within the project
+Please refer to further details in credits section for specific images used within the project

 ---